sbui-dev/job-worker/DESIGN.md

 For this project, there will be no blacklist/whitelist of commands that a client can issue the server to run.
 Normally, this would be a major security flaw as it would allow anyone who has access to the client to run anything they wish, which can end up destorying the server.

 ## Job Library
-The job library is responsible for executing Linux commands (i.e. `ls`) via `exec.Command` function calls and also is responsible for cpu, memory, and disk io limits via Linux's cgroup.
-All output will be stored in a buffer in memory in order for concurrent access to a process's output.
+The job library is responsible for executing Linux commands (i.e. `ls`) via `exec.CommandContext` function calls and also is responsible for cpu, memory, and disk io limits via Linux's cgroup.
+All output will be stored in a channel for streaming and a buffer in memory in order for concurrent access to a process's output.

 The library will use UUIDs as job id to keep track of jobs.